drr00t/tweetnacl-cs/README.md

 # tweetnacl-cs

+PRE-ALPHA

 A C# port of TweetNaCl from the original C version 20140427.

-- Porting is a working progress and is not a fully functional yet.
+- Basic tests for:
+    - CryptoHash
+    - CryptoBoxKeypair
+    - CryptoBox
+    - CryptoBoxOpen
+    - CryptoBoxBeforenm
+    - CryptoBoxAfternm
+    - CryptoBoxOpenAfternm

+- Implement more tests using another impementations, ex: original TweetNaCl, TweeNaCl.js,
 - It still needs a professional cryptographic audit.